BSA Mission Statement

 The Boy Scout program is designed to develop a boy's character, citizenship, and personal fitness using the following methods: a structured advancement program, high ideals, the patrol method, outdoor activities, adult association, personal growth, leadership development, and uniforming.
 This program and development structure is referred to as the Aims and Methods of Scouting.

 Boy Scouting provides a series of surmountable obstacles and steps in overcoming them through the advancement method.
-The Scout plans his advancement and progresses at his own pace as he meets each challenge, whether rank advancements, merit badges or leadership positions.
+The Scout plans his advancement and progresses at his own pace as he meets each challenge, whether rank advancements, merit badges or positions of responsibility.
 The Scout is rewarded for each achievement, which helps him gain self-confidence.
 The steps in the advancement system help a Boy Scout grow in self-reliance and in the ability to help others.

 When teaching skills, Scouts should us the EDGE method: Explain/Demonstrate/Guide/Enable.